 3. Century-prob-establish-log: This log file contains the data used to calculate the probability of establishment for each ecoregion at each succession time step.
 The final probability of establishment is the minimum of all limiting factors.

 Note: The probability of establishment is calculated N times, where N is the succession time step.
-The average of these N probabilities is used.
+The average of these probabilities is used.

 4. Century-calibrate-log: A detailed monthly output for every cohort at each month.
 (See above.)
 Due to the volume of data, this file should only be used with single cells runs.